Learning Robot Safety from Sparse Human Feedback using Conformal Prediction: Nearest Neighbor Conformal Prediction

 \subsection{Unsafe-Safe Nearest Neighbor Extension}

-Until now we have used samples $D_F = \{x_1, ..., x_N\}$ from a single distribution $F$, in our case the policy error distribution, to produce $C(\epsilon)$.
-However, for $C(\epsilon)$ to better distinguish safe from unsafe data, we extend our approach to also leverage data from safe trajectories.
-Let $D_G = \{y_1, ..., y_M\}$ be points generated under the safe distribution $G$.
-Our hope is that by also using this safe data in nearest neighbor conformal prediction, $C(\epsilon)$ will still contain $1-\epsilon$ of future unsafe points drawn from $F$ but fewer safe points drawn from $G$.
+Until now we constructed $C(\epsilon)$ only using the error states from unsafe trajectories $D_F = \{x_1, ..., x_N\}$ (previously referred to as $D$), sampled from the unknown distribution $F$ over policy errors.
+For $C(\epsilon)$ to better distinguish safe from unsafe data, we can also use data from safe trajectories.
+Let $D_G = \{y_1, ..., y_M\}$ be points generated under the safe distribution $G$ i.e., states not in $\cur{A}$ sampled from within the stochastically-generated safe trajectories induced under $\cur{D}_{\tau}$.
+By using this safe data, $C(\epsilon)$ will still contain $1-\epsilon$ of future unsafe points drawn from $F$ but hopefully fewer safe points drawn from $G$.
+To incorporate the safe data, we difference the nearest neighbor distances for the unsafe and safe data,